skchronicles/PeakCalling/README.md

 ##### Description:
 SISSRs is a software application for precise identification of genome-wide transcription factor binding sites from ChIP-Seq data.
-SISSCRS is currently not installed Biowulf, but more information-- including installation details-- can be found on it's[homepage.](https://dir.nhlbi.nih.gov/papers/lmi/epigenomes/sissrs/SISSRs-Manual.pdf)
+SISSCRS is currently not installed Biowulf, but more information-- including installation details-- can be found on it's [homepage.](https://dir.nhlbi.nih.gov/papers/lmi/epigenomes/sissrs/SISSRs-Manual.pdf)

 ##### Running SISSRS: